azane/sgtajax2017/README.md

 # sgtajax2017
-The mighty destroyer brain of robot armies.
+The mighty destroyer brain of gardening robot armies.